Apply Now

 What does the Centre do to support equality, diversity and inclusion?

 The Centre is committed to providing an inclusive environment in which diverse students can thrive.
 Diversity is crucial for enabling world leading research, impact and teaching, and an inclusive environment allows people to contribute their best.
 The Centre has identified five key Equality Diversity and Inclusion Objectives to focus our work in this area which you can read about on our Programme information pages.
-We are keen to receive applications from women, disabled, and Black, Asian and Minority Ethnic (BAME) candidates, who are currently under-represented in the sector.
+We are keen to receive applications from women, people with disabilities, people from ethnic minorities, and people from disadvantaged backgrounds, who are all currently under-represented in the sector.

 What support is provided for students who are parents or carers?